robertomtzgit/travel-recommendation-site/README.md

 ## Overview

-Wanderlust Adventures is a responsive travel website showcasing various destinations and travel experiences.
+Wonderful Adventures is a responsive travel website showcasing various destinations and travel experiences.
 This project is designed to demonstrate skills in HTML, CSS, and JavaScript, focusing on creating an attractive and user-friendly interface for a travel agency.

 ## Features